danapixels/portfolio/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
 5. Submit a pull request

+## Like the font?
+Download the Digi font [here!](https://github.com/danapixels/digi-ttf)

 ## License